vsrinivas/fuchsia/docs/targets/rpi3.md

     - USB Keyboard / HDMI Monitor

 ## Building
-To build magenta, invoke the following command from the top level Magenta directory (ensure that you have checked out the ARM64 toolchains).
+To build zircon, invoke the following command from the top level Zircon directory (ensure that you have checked out the ARM64 toolchains).
 For more information, see `docs/getting_started.md`:

-    make magenta-rpi3-arm64
+    make zircon-rpi3-arm64

 ## Installing
-1. To install Magenta, ensure that your SD is formatted as follows:
+1. To install Zircon, ensure that your SD is formatted as follows:
    + Using an MBR partition table
    + With a FAT32 boot partition

-2. Invoking `make magenta-rpi3-arm64` should have created files `magenta.bin`
+2. Invoking `make zircon-rpi3-arm64` should have created files `zircon.bin`
-   and `bootdata.bin` the following path `./build-magenta-rpi3-arm64/`
+   and `bootdata.bin` the following path `./build-zircon-rpi3-arm64/`

-3. Copy the `magenta.bin` file to the SD card's boot partition as `kernel8.img` as follows:
+3. Copy the `zircon.bin` file to the SD card's boot partition as `kernel8.img` as follows:

-        cp ./build-magenta-rpi3-arm64/magenta.bin <path/to/sdcard/mount>/kernel8.img
+        cp ./build-zircon-rpi3-arm64/zircon.bin <path/to/sdcard/mount>/kernel8.img

 4. Copy the `bootdata.bin` file to the SD card's boot partition as follows:

-        cp ./build-magenta-rpi3-arm64/bootdata.bin <path/to/sdcard/mount>/bootdata.bin
+        cp ./build-zircon-rpi3-arm64/bootdata.bin <path/to/sdcard/mount>/bootdata.bin

 5. You must also copy `bootcode.bin` and `start.elf` to the boot partition.
 They can be obtained from [here](https://github.com/raspberrypi/firmware/raw/7fcb39cb5b5543ca7485cd1ae9e6d908f31e40c6/boot/bootcode.bin) and [here](https://github.com/raspberrypi/firmware/raw/390f53ed0fd79df274bdcc81d99e09fa262f03ab/boot/start.elf) respectively.